-Adobada means marinated in Spanish so could probably refer to a wide variety of meat treatments.
-When I think of adobada I think of sliced pork marinated in a thick paste of red chile, garlic, oregano and vinegar and then grilled.
-Apparently, so do a lot of people because Googling “adobada recipe” will give you lots of similar recipes.
-I read through quite a few to come up with my own variation:
+Pork adobada means “marinated pork” in Spanish and could refer to a wide variety of meat treatments.
+But, when I think of adobada I think of sliced pork marinated in a thick paste of red chile, garlic, oregano and vinegar and then grilled.
+I love the depth of the chiles, the aroma of the oregano and the tart kick from the vinegar.
+This is an amazing combination!

 Grilled Pork Adobada